Locally normal subgroups of totally disconnected groups. Part II: Compactly generated simple groups: Connections between topological and abstract simplicity

 (ii) Let $X$ and $Y$ be $K$-meagre sets.
-Then $XY$ is contained in the union of countably many sets of the form $xKyK$ for $x,y\in G$; in turn, each such set is the union of finitely many left cosets of $K$.
+Then $XY$ is contained in the union of countably many sets of the form $xKyK$ for $x,y\in G$ and in turn, since~$K$ is commensurated by~$G$, each such set is the union of finitely many left cosets of $K$.
 Hence $XY$ is $K$-meagre.

 Repeating the argument, we see that the product of any finite set of $K$-meagre sets is $K$-meagre.
-Now suppose $G$ is $\sigma$-compact and let $H$ be a $K$-meagre subgroup of $G$ such that $\N_G(H)$ is open.
-By $\sigma$-compactness, there are only countably many $G$-conjugates of $H$.
-Thus we can obtain a countable list $H_1,H_2,H_3,\dots$ consisting of $G$-conjugates of $H$ such that every $G$-conjugate appears infinitely often.
-Since $K$ is commensurated by $G$, right cosets of $K$ are $K$-meagre, with the result that $H_i$ is $K$-meagre for all $i$.
+Now let $H$ be a $K$-meagre subgroup of $G$ such that $\N_G(H)$ is open.
+By second-countability, there are only countably many cosets of $\N_G(H)$ in $G$, hence only countably many $G$-conjugates of $H$.
+Hence we may make a countable list $H_1,H_2,H_3,\dots$ consisting of $G$-conjugates of $H$ such that every $G$-conjugate appears infinitely often.
+Conjugates of~$K$-meagre sets are~$K$-meagre, since $K$ is commensurated by $G$.
+In particular, we see that $H_i$ is $K$-meagre for all $i$.
 Now notice that the set

 is a normal subgroup of $G$ containing $H$ and by construction $L$ is $K$-meagre.